nidnogg/wafamole-plusplus/README.md

 ### Evading example models

-We provide some pre-trained models you can have fun with, located in [wafamole/models/custom/example_models](https://github.com/AvalZ/waf-a-mole/tree/master/wafamole/models/custom/example_models).
+There are several example models provided, located in `wafamole/models/custom/example_models`.
-The classifiers we used are listed in the table below.
+The classifiers used are listed in the table below.

 | Classifier name| Algorithm
 | --- | --- |